NguyenHuy190303/CoFT/docs/thesis/Thesis_VAMK_Refactored.md

 The framework was implemented using a carefully selected stack of open-source tools, with each choice justified by its role in the research.

 **Hardware Configuration:**
 -   **Development**: An NVIDIA RTX 4060 (8GB) was used for initial development and memory-constrained optimization, ensuring the model is viable in resource-limited environments.
+This was crucial for rapid prototyping and debugging cycles.
 -   **Validation**: An NVIDIA A100 (40GB) was used for large-scale hyperparameter searches and final performance validation, allowing for experimentation without memory constraints.
+This powerful hardware was essential for running the extensive grid searches detailed in Chapter 4.
--   **CPU**: An AMD Ryzen 5800X (8 cores) provided sufficient processing power for all data preparation and preprocessing tasks.
+-   **CPU**: An AMD Ryzen 5800X (8 cores) provided sufficient processing power for all data preparation and preprocessing tasks, which were often CPU-bound.

 **Software Stack:**
--   **Python 3.8**: Chosen for its broad compatibility with scientific computing libraries.
+-   **Python 3.8**: Chosen for its broad compatibility with the scientific computing ecosystem and its stability compared to newer versions at the time of the project's inception.
--   **PyTorch (v2.4.1+cu121)**: Selected as the primary deep learning framework for its flexibility, strong community support, and dynamic computation graph, which is ideal for research and debugging.
+-   **PyTorch (v2.4.1+cu121)**: Selected as the primary deep learning framework for its flexibility, strong community support, and dynamic computation graph ("eager execution"), which is ideal for research and debugging complex models like CoFT.
 The code includes compatibility checks to gracefully handle older PyTorch versions.
 -   **CUDA (v12.1)**: Utilized to leverage NVIDIA GPU acceleration.
 The implementation includes smart enablement of TensorFloat-32 (TF32) on modern RTX 30/40 series GPUs for significant performance speedups with no loss in accuracy.
 -   **NumPy & Pandas**: These libraries formed the backbone of our data manipulation pipeline.
 Pandas was essential for reading and cleaning the datasets, while NumPy provided the high-performance numerical arrays used throughout the project.
--   **Scikit-learn**: Used for its robust implementations of data splitting (stratified sampling) and for calculating evaluation metrics such as the F1-score.
+-   **Scikit-learn**: Used for its robust implementations of data splitting (stratified sampling) and for calculating standard evaluation metrics such as the F1-score, ensuring our results could be compared fairly to other published work.

 ## 3.4 Benchmark Datasets